Table of Contents

 alt text

-At the top of the entire area, the status information of EasyARController.IsReady and ARSession.State is displayed.
+Above this entire area, the EasyARController.IsReady and ARSession.State statuses are displayed.

-At the bottom of the entire area, these buttons are provided to control the session workflow:
+Below this area, buttons are provided to control the session workflow:

-• Initialize: Initialize the session, with the option to use the license key configured in Project Settings or manually enter a license key
+• Initialize: Initialize the session, choosing to use the license key configured in Project Settings or entering one manually

 • Assemble: Assemble but do not start the session